scalacenter/scala-advent-of-code/docs/puzzles/day8.md

 val ofSizeFive = cipher.filter(encoded => encoded.sizeIs == 5)
 val ofSizeSix = cipher.filter(encoded => encoded.sizeIs == 6)
 ```
-> `filter` is a method defined in the `Seq` class that takes a function argument (evaluated on every element).
-> It will create a new list from `cipher` where elements that do not match its argument are dropped.

 #### Decoding the Encoded Digits